Front Crankshaft Seal Replacement

 How is the front crankshaft seal replaced?

-- The technician inspects the engine for the source of the leak
+• Diagnosis: The mechanic will inspect the engine to confirm the source of the oil leak.

 Tips to remember